deltachat/deltachat-android/store/text.md

 on one device, import it on a new device and happily continue chatting.

-Delta Chat establishes end-to-end encryption automatically if all participants of a chat have send a message to each other recently.
+Delta Chat establishes end-to-end encryption automatically if chat participants already heart from each other before.
+On a two-people chat just send a "Hi!" message and already receive an encrypted reply.
+Your Chat is now end-to-end encrypted.
-End-to-End encryption happens by default between Delta Chat apps or other e-mail apps that support the Autocrypt Level 1 encryption standard.
+End-to-End encryption not only happens between Delta Chat apps but also if messaging with other e-mail apps if they support the Autocrypt Level 1 encryption standard.
 Moreover, Delta Chat offers an experimental "verified group" chat that guarantees end-to-end encryption to be secure against active network or provider attacks.
-This experimental feature is based on recent usability and cryptographic research and is going to be refined and user-tested with at-risk users in 2019.
+This unique, experimental feature is based on recent usability and cryptographic research and is going to be refined after further user-testing with at-risk users in 2019.

 Delta Chat offers instant chatting and synchronization across devices.
 Messages sent on one device will quickly show up on other devices.